iwahid/sw-react/README.md

 1. View lists of everyone: movies, characters, planets
 2. View detailed information (name, height, weight, race, age, size, etc.) about each entity, on a separate page
 3. Viewing detailed information about the film: own and related data in the form of separate cards with a description (characters from the film, planets filmed in the film, equipment, etc.)
+4. Optimized work.
+Ensuring that only the necessary data for viewing is obtained (additional data is loaded only when the user really needs it)

 # Rationale for some decisions

+**Using Firebase services as API**

+1. Firebase is used as a backend.
+Using a ready-made service, rather than writing your own from scratch, accelerated the development of the application.
+2. Firebase Firestore - has all the necessary functionality for storing and managing data (storing, queries with parameters, receiving, receiving by subscription with real-time data updates).
+Large quotas for free data reading
+3. Firebase Auth - ready API for registration and authorization of users, including user data validation.

+**Creation of additional wrapper containers for the Main Content pages**

+Creating several similar containers looks like a violation of the DRY principle, but this is a necessary measure, since at the current stage, using one universal container instead of several specialized ones would lead to problems with multiple render conditions inside the container (determining what data and values ​​are needed for each individual content page).

+The creation of several similar containers is a necessary measure so that in the future the application could be improved and extended without problems and deep refactoring.
+Easier to build functionality in the application

 **Multiple renderers in the "FilmMainContent" component**